Sheriff Candidate is Impersonating a Licensed Social Worker: AG and State Licensing Officials Investigating

 Derrick Jackson has never “policed,” as his opponent Alyshia Dyer has repeatedly pointed out.
 He has never been a licensed social worker, either.
 However, while participating in events sponsored by the National Association of Social Workers, and on the campaign trail, Jackson has repeatedly identified himself as a “Social Worker” and even Derrick Jackson, LMSW.

 Jackson’s Michigan State Police MCOLES records show in 2009, he was hired by Sheriff Jerry Clayton (Jackson has referred to his hiring as a “political appointment”).
-In 2012, he completed a four-month police academy course at Schoolcraft Community College that resulted in certification.
+In 2012, he completed an eight-week police academy course at Schoolcraft Community College that resulted in certification.
 He never completed a probationary period as a police officer, has never arrested anyone, written a traffic ticket, responded to a crime reported and has never filed a police report.

 A Licensed Master’s Social Worker is a mental health professional who has a Master’s degree in social work, a license and therefore, the ability to provide mental health services.
 State records show Derrick Jackson never completed the 4,000 hours of supervised work, or passed the required test in order to receive a social work license from the State of Michigan.